Share

 What is your educational + professional background?

-I have been doing accounting and HR for the past nine years, working mostly with restaurants and cafes.
+I have been doing accounting and HR for the past 10+ years, working mostly with restaurants and cafes.
 I started my career working for a large company in Philadelphia and then moved back to Boston and fell in love with small businesses.
 BA in Psychology from the University of Vermont.

 09